Motet: Renaissance examples

 The compositional character of the motet changed entirely during the transition from medieval to Renaissance music, as most composers abandoned the use of a repeated figure as a cantus firmus.
 Guillaume Dufay was a transitional figure in this regard, writing one of the last important motets in the medieval, isorhythmic style, Nuper rosarum flores, in 1436.
 During the second half of the fifteenth century Motets stretched the cantus firmus to greater lengths compared to the surrounding multi-voice counterpoint, adopting a technique of contemporary 'tenor masses'.
 This obscured the cantus firmus rhythm more than in medieval isorhythmic motets.
 Cascading, passing chords created by the interplay of voices and the absence of an obvious beat distinguish medieval and renaissance motet styles.

 Motet frequently used the texts of antiphons and the Renaissance period marked the flowering of the form.
 The Renaissance motet is polyphonic, sometimes with an imitative counterpoint, for a chorus singing a Latin and usually sacred text.
 It is not connected to a specific liturgy, making it suitable for any service.

 Motets were sacred madrigals and the language of the text was decisive: Latin for a motet and the vernacular for a madrigal.
-The relationship between the forms is clearest in composers of sacred music, such as Giovanni Pierluigi da Palestrina, whose "motets" setting texts from the Canticum Canticorum are among the most lush and madrigal-like, while and his madrigals using Petrarch's poems could be performed in a church.
+The relationship between the forms is clearest in composers of sacred music, such as Giovanni Pierluigi da Palestrina, whose "motets" setting texts from the Canticum Canticorum are among the most lush and madrigal-like, while his madrigals using Petrarch's poems could be performed in a church.
 Religious compositions in vernacular languages were often called madrigali spirituali, "spiritual madrigals".
 These Renaissance motets developed in episodic format with separate phrases of the text given independent melodic treatment and contrapuntal development.

 Secular motets, known as "ceremonial motets", typically set a Latin text to praise a monarch, music or commemorate a triumph.
 The theme of courtly love, often found in the medieval secular motet, was banished from the Renaissance motet.
 Ceremonial motets are characterised by clear articulation of formal structure and by clear diction, because the texts would be novel for the audience.
 Adrian Willaert, Ludwig Senfl, and Cipriano de Rore are prominent composers of ceremonial motets from the first half of the 16th century.